The recipe for these apple crumble muffins with white chocolate in the filling is the most requested by my family and friends!

 - Shred the apples using a grater or a food processor and discard any juices (don’t worry, they have plenty of juice left)

-If you double the recipe, you can use one whole egg instead of 2 yolks.
+If you double the recipe, use one large whole egg.

 If you like this recipe, Pin it!